aharita/engineer-to-leader/docs/manager-to-director/module-4/index.md

   * *Manager:* Too busy to write.
   * *Director:* Mandates one tech blog post per quarter.
 "We solved X scale problem."
 This is bait for Senior engineers.
 * **The Job Description:**
-  * *Manager:* Pastes a generic "5 years Java experience" list.
+  * *Manager:* Pastes a generic "5+ years Java experience" list.
+(The framework is 3 years old.)
   * *Director:* Rewrites it.
 "Come build the engine that processes $1B in transactions.
 You will own the Architecture."
 Sell the *problem*, not the requirements.
+Nobody dreams of having "5+ years experience."
 * **The Diversity Pipeline:**
   * *Manager:* "We only get male applicants."
   * *Director:* "That's because we only source from your frat buddies on LinkedIn.
 We are going to sponsor 'Women in Tech' conferences and change our sourcing partners."